Sangam-Yadav-7/Sangam-Yadav-7/README.md

 * 📈 Building dashboards with **Power BI & Tableau**
 * 🗄️ Working with **SQL & MySQL**
 * 🧠 Exploring **Deep Learning with PyTorch**
-* 🔧 Learning Git & GitHub for professional development
+* 🔧 Using Git & GitHub for development
 * 💡 Interested in real-world Data & AI projects

 ---